 The most noteworthy feature of Imtonasi biology is their spinnerets.
 An Imtonasi has two pairs of glands on eir lower abdomen.
 When not in use these glands appear as four small bumps just below the abdominal muscles.
 Each gland can evert a fingerlike duct for the purpose of spinning silk.
 This silk is just like spider silk — including optional stickiness and a tensile strength higher than that of steel — but Imtonasi can secrete it in quantities hundreds of times greater than even the largest unmodified spiders could ever hope to.
 All adult Imtonasi can spin silk into ropes, and master weavers can create silken objects of art.
 Spinning ability was actually a by-product of corrections made to other genes, but the designers saw no reason to eliminate it.

-The Imtonasi suffer from the limited lifespan issues that often appear among splices, rianths and provolves; their unaugmented lifespan is intermediate between that of humans and unmodified animals.
-An Imtonasi can expect to live about 200 years without unusual medical intervention, but the best medical care available can extend this to nearly 1,000 years for those who can afford it.
+The Imtonasi suffered from the limited lifespan issues that often appeared among the earliest splices, rianths and provolves; their unaugmented lifespan is intermediate between that of humans and unmodified animals.
+An Imtonasi can expect to live about 200 years without medical intervention, but in the Current Era individuals can choose to live well over a thousand years, thanks to everyday medical technology.
 An Imtonasi's center of gravity is slightly higher than that of a baseline of the same height due to the redistribution of muscle and bone mass.
 This causes a small reduction in balance, especially for running and jumping.
 Imtonasi are creatures of low gravity — they are uncomfortable in gravity greater than 0.6 standard G and cannot function without augmentations in gravity of 1.2 G or above.

 There are a few cultural traits unique to this clade.
 Most Imtonasi communities use Kiswali — a descendant of the trade languages of ancient Africa — as their primary language, and Imtonasi musicians have invented several instruments that require more than two hands to play.
 The Imtonasi's most important idiosyncrasy is a penchant for wearing clothing spun from their own bodies.
 Clothing styles vary widely between groups, but all Imtonasi retain this trait to some degree.
 In some groups an individual isn't considered an adult until e can make eir own clothes, while others only wear "self-silk" on special occasions like weddings or births.
 Early Imtonasi developed a technique for using dietary supplements to dye the silk as it was secreted, but only the prim groups still practice this.
 More advanced communities sometimes use transcutaneous dye patches to the same effect.
 Master weavers have even developed techniques for blending self-silk with plant fibers or inorganic polymer strands.
 Garments made of Imtonasi silk are in great demand — not just because of their beauty, but because some grades of silk are very effective as ballistic armor.
 Textiles, from raw fabrics to tapestries to high test climbing lines, are often the primary exports of Imtonasi communities.
 Ship-based communities often make their livings as zero-G laborers.